Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 - Best under $70: Solo Pro 15.6” Backpack

 Next to a laptop itself, a laptop bag is one of the most important purchases you can make.
 With so many laptop bags and backpacks to choose from, it would be an idle exercise to try to find the best laptop bag out there.
-Instead, we’d rather help you find the right laptop bag for any situation, like commuting everyday to work, traveling abroad, or charging your devices on the go.
+Instead, we’d rather help you find the right laptop bag for any situation, like commuting every day to work, traveling abroad, or charging your devices on the go.

-To be considered in this review of laptop bags, each product had to have a designated laptop sleeve or compartment.
+With only a couple of exceptions, each product had to have a designated laptop sleeve or compartment to be considered in this review of laptop bags.
 These bags can all fit up to a 16-inch laptop, except where noted.
 Keep checking back as we review more laptop bags and backpacks and continually update this guide.

 Best commuter backpack: Timbuk2 Authority Pack

 Timbuk2 has a great reputation for making durable, well-designed bags, and its newest Authority Pack collection, released in May 2017, is no exception.
-At first, the Authority Pack (MSRP $129, available on Amazon) may not look special or particularly impressive, but after about a week, it managed to win me over.
-It’s now my my everyday backpack.
-The Authority Pack’s unassuming style makes it suitable for an office environment, yet it’s durable enough to withstand a tough commute.
+At first, the Authority Pack (MSRP $129, available on Amazon) may not look special or particularly impressive, but the Authority Pack’s unassuming style makes it suitable for an office environment, and it’s durable enough to withstand a tough commute.

 The Authority Pack has a separate padded compartment big enough for a 15-inch laptop that you can get to without a fuss.
-The backpack then has two main pockets, one designed for carrying your hoodie, gym shoes, or a six-pack of beer.
+The backpack also has two main pockets, one designed for carrying your hoodie, gym shoes, or a six-pack of beer.
 The second-major pocket has an internal organizer so you can keep your iPad, notebooks, chargers, and stationary stored neatly (or not).
-There’s also a side pocket on the front for storing things that you need to take out quickly, whether that’s your smartphone or your house keys.
-And don’t worry about a water bottle taking too much space inside these main compartments, the Authority Pack also has a stretch-y external bottle holder on the side.
+There’s also a side pocket on the front for storing things that you need to take out quickly, like your smartphone or your house keys.
+And don’t worry about a water bottle taking too much space inside these main compartments; the Authority Pack also has a stretch-y external bottle holder on the side.

 The Authority Pack can certainly fit a lot, yet Timbuk2 made it from a lightweight fabric so it rarely feels too heavy.
 And unlike other bulky backpacks, the Authority Pack is more compact so it doesn’t take too much space even in crowded subway trains or buses.
 You can also adjust the compression straps at the bottom so it can expand or contract based on what you need to carry.
 If you bike to work and find yourself working late, you’ll be grateful for the reflective tape under the compression straps as well as the reflective zipper pulls.